-

 - the process to be followed at the time of the restructuring to determine what entitlements, if any, are available for employees who do not transfer to the purchaser.

 Under the Employment Relations Act 2000 there is also a specified category of employees, commonly referred to as ‘vulnerable employees’.
-They are afforded a higher level of statutory protection in a restructure.
+They are afforded a higher level of statutory protection in the event of a restructure.

 The specified categories of employees are set out in schedule 1A of the Employment Relations Act 2000 and are employees who provide specified services in the specified sectors, facilities, or places of work.
 Specified services include: cleaning services, food catering services, caretaking, laundry services or orderly service.
 Specified sectors include: education sector, health sector, age-related residential care sector, public service or local Government sector and services in relation to any airport facility or for the aviation sector.
 Employees who carry out cleaning services or food catering services in relation to any workplace are also included.
 These workers may have special rights, including the right to certain information about the restructure, the right to elect to transfer to the purchaser employer on their existing terms and conditions, or bargain for alternative entitlements.